-The students in the BIEC are actively engaged in an intensive program to develop their Standard Australian English to prepare them for the mainstream classes in their various schools.
+The students in the IEC are actively engaged in an intensive program to develop their Standard Australian English to prepare them for the mainstream classes in their various schools.
 While at Beaconsfield they are further supported in this preparation through integration with the rest of the school.
 This includes participation in assemblies, sporting activities, buddy classes and whole-school incursions.
-The BIEC students participate actively in all other major school events and celebrations.
+The IEC students participate actively in all other major school events and celebrations.

 Assessment and reporting

 The EAL/D Progress Map is used to provide a very clear guideline for students’ development of Standard Australian English.
 Assessment tasks are developed by teachers to indicate the level the student is achieving.